Orange County Cocaine DUI Lawyer

-Representing Individuals in Southern California Accused of Driving Under the Influence of Cocaine
+Representing Individuals in Southern Orange County Accused of Driving Under the Influence of Cocaine

 Everybody knows that DUI means “driving under the influence.”
 Not everyone knows that DUI is not limited to driving under the influence of alcohol.
-In California, driving under the influence of cocaine is also a crime.
+In Orange County, driving under the influence of cocaine is also a crime.
 Contact us today for a free consultation.

 Fortunately, cocaine DUI is often a more difficult charge for prosecutors to prove than a DUI involving alcohol.
 A skilled criminal defense attorney who handles both drug cases and DUI charges can wield a combination of tactics to help clients charged with cocaine DUI achieve favorable outcomes.